jburto93/CI_PP1_DKB/README.md

 ### Why Choose Us section
 ![Why Choose Us section](docs/design/why-choose-us.png)
 ![Why Choose Us section on mobile devices](docs/design/why-choose-us-mobile.png)
-- This section gives the user more information about the company and reasons to choose them.
+- This feature gives the user more information about the company and reasons to choose them.
 - The text and image are reponsive on all device screens.

 #### User stories covered by the Why Choose Us section